Skip to content

 • Eat only thoroughly cooked food.

 • Clean and wash food thoroughly.
 Scrub and rinse shellfish in clean water.
-Remove the viscera if appropriate.
+Remove the viscera as appropriate.
 All shellfish should be thoroughly cooked before eating.

 • Heating to an internal temperature of 90°C for 90 seconds is required for cooking of molluscan shellfish.
 If possible, remove the shells before cooking as they impede heat penetration.
 Otherwise, boil at 100°C until their shells open; boil for additional three to five minutes afterwards.
 Discard any shellfish that do not open during cooking.